 The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the surveyor.
 Heavy furniture, stored items and insulation are not moved.
 Unless identified in the report the surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
 The presence or possible consequences of any site contamination will not be researched.

 Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. were not inspected or reported on.

-Description 1 1⁄2 storey detached house with a single storey rear wing and entrance porch.
+Description 2 storey house with single storey rear extension.